UcarLab/CellSpecificNetworks/README.txt

-Network datasets can be found in the current branch.
+Network datasets can be found in the current branch: https://github.com/UcarLab/CellSpecificNetworks/tree/master/CellSpecificNetworkMain

 Scripts can be found in the following branches: